michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ```
 ![modeltest](https://raw.githubusercontent.com/michaeljoseph04/blog/gh-pages/images/modeltest.jpeg)

-Finally, what we ideally want is the r-squared value to evaluate the goodness of the model's fit.
+Finally, what we ideally want is the R-squared value to evaluate the goodness of the model's fit.
 So we can calculate this by comparing the prediction and the test dataset:
 ```
   e <- sum((test$SalePrice - prediction) ^ 2)
   t <- sum((test$SalePrice - mean(test$SalePrice)) ^ 2)